synnaxlabs/synnax/client/ts/api/client.api.md

 //
 // @public (undocumented)
 type RelationshipDelete = change.Delete<Relationship, undefined>;

+// Warning: (ae-missing-release-tag) "RelationshipDirection" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+type RelationshipDirection = "from" | "to";

 // Warning: (ae-missing-release-tag) "relationshipSchemaZ" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //